News Feed

 Illustrative image: Ukrainian air defenses firing at Russian drones early on July 31, 2024, in an unspecified location in Ukraine amid Russia's full-scale war against Ukraine.
 (President Volodymyr Zelensky/Telegram)

-The assault comes amid intensified efforts from the U.S. to broker a peace deal between Russia and Ukraine.
+The latest Russian assault comes amid intensified efforts from the U.S. to broker a peace deal between Moscow and Kyiv.

 Kremenchuk is located in Poltava Oblast in central Ukraine.
 The city is situated about 100 kilometers (63 miles) from Poltava and approximately 260 kilometers (160 miles) from Kyiv.

-An air raid alert was later issued in Kyiv amid the ongoing assault and the threat of a ballistic missile strike.
+An air raid alert was later issued in other regions of Ukraine, including Kyiv, amid the ongoing threat of a ballistic missile strikes.

-Trump has said he plans to host a bilateral meeting between Zelensky and Putin, followed by a trilateral meeting consisting of the three leaders.
+Following his talks with the Ukrainian president, Trump said he plans to host a bilateral meeting between Zelensky and Putin, followed by a trilateral meeting consisting of the three leaders.

 Russia "knows that today there is a meeting in Washington to end the war," he said, referring to his talks with Trump later in the day.